-- A. Bicycle parking shall be designed so that bicycles may be securely locked and safeguarded from intentional or accidental damage. - B. Each required bicycle parking space shall be accessible without moving another bicycle. - C. There shall be an aisle at least 5 feet around the perimeter of all bicycle parking areas to allow room for bicycle maneuvering. - D. Short-term bicycle parking shall be provided in lockers or racks that meet the standards of this Article. - E. Short-term bicycle parking spaces shall be located within 50 feet of the main entrance to the building.
+- A. Bicycle parking shall be designed so that bicycles may be securely locked and safeguarded from intentional or accidental damage. - B. Each required bicycle parking space shall be accessible without moving another bicycle. - C. There shall be an aisle at least 5 feet around the perimeter of all bicycle parking areas to allow room for bicycle maneuvering. - D. Short-term bicycle parking shall be provided in lockers or racks that meet the standards of this Article.

+- E. Short-term bicycle parking spaces shall be located within 50 feet of the main entrance to the building.
 With the permission of the City, bicycle parking may be located in the public right of way.
+Where there is more than one main entrance to a building, short-term spaces should be split between building entrances. - F. Short-term bicycle parking shall be provided in lockers or racks that meet the standards of this Article. - G. Short-term bicycle parking spaces shall be located within 50 feet of the main entrance to the building.
+With the permission of the City, bicycle parking may be located in the public right of way.
 Where there is more than one main entrance to a building, short-term spaces should be split between building entrances.

-17.8.3.2: Long-term Bicycle Parking
+17.8.4.2: Long-term Bicycle Parking